onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 .. req::
     :id: R-90632
-    :target: XNF
+    :target: VNF
     :keyword: MUST

-    The xNF Package **MUST** include documentation about KPIs and metrics that need to be collected at each VM for capacity planning and performance management purposes.
+    The VNF Package **MUST** include documentation about KPIs and metrics that need to be collected at each VM for capacity planning and performance management purposes.